No mention of Naankuse (spelled N/a’an ku sê, in one of the local dialects) seems to be made without the words Angelina Jolie popping up.

 We helped ourselves to the hotel breakfast from the small buffet, while our waiter brought us some coffee.
 There was a decent choice on offer, including continental breads, cheeses and pastries, as well as cooked English breakfast options, and a muesli and fruit selection.

 We were perfectly happy with the breakfast on offer, and spent an enjoyable bit of time reminiscing about our amazing Namibian holiday.
-Once again though, the breakfast buffet at Naankuse did not live up by comparison to what we had received at the Erongo lodge the morning previously, or the lovely breakfast options at the stunning Desert Grace Lodge between Sesriem and Solitaire.
+Once again though, the breakfast buffet at Naankuse did not live up by comparison to what we had received at the other lodges we'd stayed in during our trip.

 Not long after, we said our final goodbyes to Naankuse as we made our way back to the Windhoek airport for our short flight back to South Africa, after what was a truly amazing and memorable trip to Namibia.